 Modernize your program evaluation process, reduce survey fatigue among your students, better serve your partner schools and get better data with the expanded line of program evaluation software and services we call Abroad201.

 Abroad201 is cloud-based software and services with fees that vary depending on the level of service.
 Abroad101 is free software that will remain standard in function and purpose.
 Pick whichever tool meets your budget and your goals.
-Visit the Abroad201 product website for details

 We’re Working FOR You: